iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.azdhs.covidwatch.android___2.0.32/report.md

 > I know I've been potentially exposed and have received no exposure notifications<br> :date: __2021-01-30 19:11:05__

 > Pretty useless since statewide reporting is not available for the app.
 Need to change the name to UofA/ASU COVID Tracker since they're the only regions that actually work.<br> :date: __2020-12-16 16:06:21__

-> Deleted immediately.
-Way too many permissions, microphone & other permissions are more than what is needed.
-Buggy.
-Google is awful.<br> :date: __2020-12-15 05:09:34__

 > This app only works for UofA & NAU and isn't on the CDC's list so trying to find it is challenging.
 What are the developers waiting for, especially with the current spike in Arizona?
 It dosen't do any good to share this with others if no one can add there positive diagnosis in an unsupported region (meaning the rest of the state).<br> :date: __2020-11-23 16:02:59__